wavemaker/docs/learn/data-table-styling/index.md

 id: ""
 ---

-: Set the display style of the entire column or row in a Data Table and based upon the value of a particular field.
+**Scenario**: Set the display style of the entire column or row in a Data Table and based upon the value of a particular field.
 We will customise the Data Table for the following:

-- Budget column to be displayed in pink color
+- Department Budget column to be displayed in pink color
-- column to be in blue when the value is 90028 _(row.zip=='90028')_
+- Zip column to be in blue when the value is 90028 _(row.zip=='90028')_
-- to be displayed as warning when the value is New York _(row.city=='New York')_
+- Row to be displayed as warning when the value is New York _(row.city=='New York')_

 The following style classes have been defined from the Style tab:

- {
+.pink {
     background-color: #F8E0E0;
 }
 .blue {